WCVC Implements Cat Friendly Practice Program

 “The AAFP realizes that cats present unique challenges before, during, and after a veterinary visit,” said Dr. Susan Little, DVM, DABVP (Feline) & President, American Association of Feline Practitioners.
 “Some things that can cause a cat anxiety include aversion to carriers, sensitivity to new sights and smells, and the added stress of an unfamiliar location or experience.
 Understanding these obstacles helped to shape the CFP program and its dedication to putting the needs of cats first.”

 At a CFP-designated clinic, the veterinary staff incorporates cat-friendly features into the physical environment of the practice including special waiting rooms or waiting accommodations, feline-sensitive examination rooms and ward facilities, and equipment appropriate specifically for cats.
+Our friend, goodcatlife prepared articles about cat’s life.

 Staff members also approach cat care in a different manner.
 The staff learns how to understand the needs of the cat such as how to interpret a cat’s facial expression and body language.
 Furthermore, the staff is well-trained in alternate techniques to calm an anxious cat and ensure that exams and procedures do not escalate anxiety.